5 Tips to Get a Better Deal on a Backpacker Bus Pass in New Zealand

 For that price, remember you are getting these things included: transportation + many stops along the way + some kind of free activities + commentary + fun times with like-minded people + the guarantee of one night’s of accommodation when you arrive at each destination.

-We prefer using the method A, as it can often unveil surprises in what is actually cheap and what is not.
+We prefer using Method A, as it can often unveil surprises in what is actually cheap and what is not.

 More articles you might just want to read